Seven Holy Founders of the Servite Order: Legacy

-Pope Leo XIII canonized them all on 15 January 1888.
-Their feast was inserted in the General Roman Calendar for celebration on 11 February.
-This had been the anniversary of the granting of canonical approval to the order in 1304.
-In 1909, 11 February became the feast of Our Lady of Lourdes, and so the feast of the seven founders was moved to 12 February.
-For the 1969 revision of the calendar, 17 February was judged more appropriate as this was the date Alexis Falconieri died.
+Pope Leo XIII canonized the seven as a group on 15 January 1888.
+Their feast was inserted in the General Roman Calendar for celebration on 11 February, the anniversary of the granting of canonical approval to the order in 1304.
+Later in 1909, 11 February became the Feast of Our Lady of Lourdes, and so the Feast of the Seven Founders was moved to 12 February.
+In the 1969 revision of the calendar, 17 February was judged more appropriate as the dies natalis (i.e., heavenly birthday, or death anniversary) of Falconieri.